Joshfairhead/Joshfairhead/README.md

 ### Hallo!
 Do you like my badge?
 Its a symmetric gestalt :)

 I chose it because like you, I'm the air, trees, soil and water - embodied as living universe both on the macro and micro scales.
+Like the symmetric gestalt her to the right :)
 <br> </br>
-In that regard, I'm just suggesting we dont exist in a vacuum!
+In that regard, I'm just suggesting we dont exist in a vacuum and are parts which make up wholes and infer properties from it!
 Were connected as part of a giant autopoietic network that is cognizient and probably conscious on every level! ✨